kmanc/intelligent_machine_discovery/README.md

     - [/usr/share/wordlists/seclists/raft-medium-files.txt](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/raft-medium-files.txt)

 #### TODO
-- General code cleanup
-    - Most of v1 is hacked together to get it to work.
-It's not pretty (yet) Bugfixes
+  Bugfixes
     - I'm pretty sure some of the concurrency does not work as intended
     - There is bound to be more